mrd0x/secblog/src/pages/spying-with-chromium-browsers-screensharing/index.md

 ## Headless Demo

 Running `[msedge.exe|chrome.exe] --headless --auto-select-desktop-capture-source=Entire --window-size=1280,720 https://example.com/index.html` produces the image below.
 Ensure that you've replaced `example.com` with your domain and `index.html` should contain the `captureScreenshot` function.
+Note: My blog website reduces the quality further, its not that bad.

 ![lowquality](./lowquality.png)